I once lived in a small terrace house, in a quiet Cooks Hill street.

 I walked down my old street a few days ago, and it all came flooding back to me.

-There are far less fig trees, the pavement is still crackly and bumpy beneath my feet, and the small cottages are all with fresh coats of paint and porches filled with on trend furniture, audis parked out the front.
-It still has that certain charm though and feels like a big warm hug.
+There are far less fig trees, the pavement is still crackly and bumpy beneath my feet, and the small cottages are all with fresh coats of paint and porches filled with on trend furniture, Audis parked out the front.
+It still has that certain charm though and I am sure it always will, bat poo included.